Siteseen Logo

 Texas Annexation.
 John Tyler preempted James Polk on the issue by drafting the proposals on 27 February, 1844 and presenting the bill to annex Texas on March 1, 1845.
 Before Texas was actually admitted to the union John Tyler had ceased to be President, but James Polk continued to support the policy.

-John Tyler for kids - First telegraph line and the Morse Code
+First telegraph line and the Morse Code

 The